 With the recent May Core 2020 update, having a healthy backlinks profile is more important than ever!

-If you believe that Google just ignore bad links and those can’t hurt you, then you are a perfect idiot
+If you believe that Google just ignores bad links and those can’t hurt you, then you are a perfect idiot

 Also, if you believe that nofollow links cannot hurt you because they are nofollow, then you are a double idiot